 Iguala: Duncan Beckett and Shad Kember made a second visit to this city in the southern state of Guerrero, and were thrilled to see sustained interest on the part of many, and to hear of some that have professed to be saved.

-San Luis Rio Colorado: Dan Harvey had gospel meetings, helped by John Dennison and Marcus Cain, in a barber shop in the south of this city that lies on the US-Mexico border.
+San Luis Rio Colorado: Gospel meetings were held, helped by John Dennison and Marcus Cain, in a barber shop in the south of this city that lies on the US-Mexico border.

 Tirocapes: Jessie Klein and Timothy Woodford plan to have a series of gospel meetings in this outreach work at the south end of Hermosillo.

-Veracruz: David Alves, Sr. and Marcus Cain recently gave appreciated help, both in the assembly in the port, as well as the gospel effort in Cotaxtla.
+Veracruz: Marcus Cain recently gave appreciated help, both in the assembly in the port, as well as the gospel effort in Cotaxtla.

 Conferences – Increased numbers were noted at both Bucknaand Kilkeel conferences which were both held on Boxing Day.
 The ministry was helpful and challenging.
 At the BelfastChristmas Conference held in the Kings Hall Exhibition Centre, December 28-29, exceptional numbers attended the afternoon Bible readings and remained for the evening ministry.
 Bible reading passages considered were 2 Peter 2 & 3 opened by David Gilliland and Jim Baker.
 At the Bible reading at Newtownstewart on January 2, Hebrews 3 was opened by Dr. Wm.
 McBride, and ministry in the afternoon was shared by four brethren.